vasilakisfil/Introspected-REST/README.md

 Instead, the client derives the state on demand, using introspection.

-Eventually this brings the same advantages as Roy's model while being it's much simpler, much more flexible and backwarde compatible with any Restful API.
+Eventually this brings the same advantages as Roy's model while being it's much simpler, much more flexible and backwards compatible with any Restful API.

 But first let's discuss about Networked Services.